Statistics

 - Households that didn’t report benefit income in the survey but are found in administrative records will now also be included, therefore improving coverage.

-- Because FRS respondents have given consent to their information being linked since 2017, DWP aim to revise the statistics back to financial year 2018-19.
+- Because FRS respondents have given consent to their information being linked since 2017, DWP aim to revise the statistics back to 2018-19.
+Due to the complexity of this work, the revisions to the back-series will be published in two stages – in March 2026 (back to 2021-22) and summer 2026 (back to 2018-19).

-While data from devolved Scottish social security benefits will not be linked in the next release, DWP will take steps to make Scotland-specific disability and carers benefits marry up more closely to known caseloads.
-This is as well as retaining the agreed imputation methodology for the Scottish Child Payment.
-It is intended that administrative data from Scottish benefits will be linked from the 2027 publication onward.
+While data from devolved Scottish social security benefits will not be linked at this stage, DWP have taken steps to make Scotland-specific disability benefits marry up more closely to known caseloads.
+This is as well as implementing the agreed imputation methodology for the Scottish Child Payment.

 Re-basing absolute poverty